Freiburg has a good collection of woodcuttings by

 By the way, Red Baron's given second name is Hans.
 Since I like Johannes

-better, I tried to change, but the authorities detected my unofficial act
+better, I tried to change, but the authorities caught wind of my unofficial act

 and whistled me back.